Authentic Lessons for 21st Century Learning

 Explore

-Transition to slide 7 and inform your students that they will be participating in an activity called Philosophical Chairs.
-This is a debate style activity that centers on a statement related to the text.
+Transition to slide 7 and inform students that they will be participating in an activity called Philosophical Chairs.
+This is a debate-style activity that centers on a statement related to the text.

-Inform your students that Philosophical Chairs is a debate style conversation that is centered on listening to understand rather than listening to respond.
+Inform students that Philosophical Chairs is a conversation that is centered on listening to understand rather than listening to respond.

 Display slide 8 and share the directions for participating in the activity and go over it thoroughly.
-At this time you can also choose to disseminate the Philosophical Chairs Directions handout so students have a copy of the directions in front of them throughout the activity.
-Your students can use the back of this paper to take notes as they listen to their classmate speak.
+At this time, you can also choose to disseminate the Philosophical Chairs Directions handout so students have a copy of the directions in front of them throughout the activity.
+Students can use the back of this paper to take notes as they listen to their classmate speak.

 Display slide 9.
 The statement that the students discuss is "Money can buy happiness."
 Reiterate that everyone must fully understand the statement and rules before starting the activity.
 As the facilitator, you should have a few responses prepared to help guide the conversation along.